garrandall/popular-music-data/tracks/walking-down-your-street-the-bangles.md

 I'll even sacrifice my pride

 'Cause I can't stop the way I feel
-So I keep walking, ohh
+So I keep walking, oh
 'Cause I want you

 Walking down, down your street
 I'm walking down your street
 Walking down your street
-Down your street, ohhh
+Down your street, oh

 I can't stop the way I feel
-So I keep walking, ohh
+So I keep walking, oh

 Walking down your street
 With a love that I can't hide